-On February 9, 2017, the Company acquired 76% of the outstanding common shares of Roadtown Wholesale Trading Ltd. ("RTW"), operating primarily as Riteway Food Markets in the British Virgin Islands ("BVI").
+On February 9, 2017, the Company acquired 77% of the outstanding common shares of Roadtown Wholesale Trading Ltd. ("RTW"), operating primarily as Riteway Food Markets in the British Virgin Islands ("BVI").
 RTW is the leading retailer in the BVI with eight retail outlets, one Cash and Carry store and a significant wholesale operation.

 On June 15, 2017, the Company acquired 100% of the outstanding common shares of North Star Air Ltd. ("NSA").
-NSA is a Thunder Bay based airline, providing cargo and passenger services within northwestern Ontario, Canada.
+NSA is a Thunder Bay based airline, providing cargo and passenger services within the following regions of Canada: northwestern Ontario, northern Manitoba and Nunavut through its hubs in Pickle Lake, Red Lake, Sioux Lookout and Kapuskasing, Ontario and Thompson, Manitoba.
 The acquisition was completed to gain efficiencies in its logistics network and enable faster, more consistent delivery of merchandise to its stores in northern Canada.
 The Company's shareholders approved a variable voting share structure to comply with Canadian ownership rules for airlines under the Canada Transportation Act.